ECE PhD Qualifying Exam

 The QE must be scheduled during a one month window in autumn and spring semesters.
-The window will be the month of October for autumn semester and the month of March for spring semester.
+The autumn semester scheduling month is October and the spring semester scheduling month is March.
 The March timeframe is extended to April 15 due to spring break.

-The QE Committee will consist of three P-status ECE faculty.
+The QE Committee consists of three P-status ECE faculty.
 One member is the faculty advisor.
-An additional member can be selected by the student and the advisor.
-The 3rd member will be assigned by the ECE Graduate Studies committee (GSC) and will be outside the student's research area.
+An additional member is selected by the student and the advisor.
+The 3rd member will be assigned by the ECE Graduate Studies committee (GSC) and will be outside the student's primary research area.
 To allow sufficient time for the GSC to add the 3rd member, the ECE Request for Approval of PhD Qualifying Examination Committee form must be submitted to the graduate program coordinator at least one month prior to the anticipated QE date.